hamishcoleman/thinkpad-ec/README.md

 5. Choose your laptop model name from the list shown.
    E.G. "patched.x230.img" for a x230 laptop.

+5. Optionally, the configuration can be changed from the defaults at this point.
+Read the [CONFIG doc](docs/CONFIG.md) for details of the available config options.

 6. Using the name chosen in the previous step, make the fully patched image for this laptop (this will download the original file from Lenovo and patch it):